emberjs/rfcs/text/0000-default-workspace-settings.md

 }
 ```

-Another code editors may have different opinions.
+Another code editors may have different options.

 ## Detailed design

 Optional flag `--code-editor=vscode` of the `new` command will add workspace settings in new projects from the blueprint.
 Usually code editors store the workspace settings in the root, like VS Code uses `.vscode` folder. `--code-editor` flag can have another values for various code editors.
-If the flag is not settled, cli will do nothing.
+If the flag is not settled, cli will do nothing with it.

 ## How we teach this